 - widow allowance (claim made before 1 July 2018)

 - parenting payment (single)

 RA is paid as part of the primary payment.
 As such, if the payment is able to be paid weekly, then the RA component can also be paid weekly.

 Services Australia will conduct regular reviews of the person receiving weekly payments.
 The frequency of the review will depend on the person's circumstances.
 Twelve months will be the maximum period for a person to receive weekly payments without a review.

 To be eligible for weekly payments a person must be an Australian resident, living in Australia.

 People receiving weekly payments are ineligible for urgent payments.

-For further information regarding eligibility for weekly payments, refer to the disallowable instruments Social Security (Administration) (Weekly Payments - Class of Persons) (FaHCSIA) Specification 2010 and Social Security (Administration) (Weekly Payments - Classes of Persons) (DEEWR) Specification 2010 dated 16 April 2010.
+For further information regarding eligibility for weekly payments, refer to the disallowable instrument Social Security (Administration) (Weekly Payments - Class of Persons) Specification 2020 dated 24 September 2020.